 7, We will inform you when we have received your NEA and also of the mark you have been awarded.

-9, The AQA moderating process may lead to changes in your mark but this is beyond the control of OOL.
+9, The AQA moderating process which takes place after OOL marking may lead to changes in your mark but this is beyond our control.